Treadmills are an essential piece of equipment for any home gym. We’ll show you how you choose the right treadmill for your home.

 - Parts: The largest variance in warranties for treadmills concerns electronics and parts.
 A very inexpensive treadmill comes with no warranty or only 90-day warranties.
 The more reliable treadmills have 1-year warranties on parts.
 The most reliable home treadmills typically come with at least five years of parts warranties.
 A lifetime warranty on parts covers Landice treadmills.

 The weight capacity of a treadmill user varies from 250 to 400 pounds.
-We suggest choosing the treadmill that can take at least 50 pounds greater than your body weight.
+We suggest choosing a treadmill that can take at least 50 pounds greater than your body weight.
 This will help ensure that you aren’t straining the motor.
 Should you be heavier than that, it is possible to purchase a more expensive model.
 Some treadmills can handle up to 500 pounds.
 However, you’ll need to shell out more for them.

 It is now possible to find treadmills that fold in every price range.
 When you purchase these treadmills, they can fold the treadmill’s deck upwards after your workout, freeing the floor.
 Power-assist technology, available on some treadmills that fold, will simplify this process regardless of your strength.

 Most small treadmills can be used as portable.
 They are lightweight and feature wheels for transport.
-A portable treadmill can be kept in the bed behind a door or behind a wall in closets.
+A portable treadmill can be kept in the bed behind a door or behind a wall in closet.
 They are generally considered subpar models.